Claude Cowork: The Complete Guide (2026)

 Scheduled tasks transform Cowork into a continuous automation system.
 Create them by typing /schedule in an existing task or through the Scheduled tab in the sidebar.
 Specify a name, description, prompt, and frequency (hourly, daily, weekly, or weekdays).

-Common use cases: daily email briefings, weekly status reports, recurring competitive intelligence, periodic file cleanup, and regular data processing.
 Tasks leverage all of Cowork's capabilities including connectors, plugins, Skills, and Computer Use.

-Important: scheduled tasks only run while Claude Desktop is open and your Mac is awake.
+Important: Scheduled tasks only run while Claude Desktop is open and your Mac is awake.
 Missed tasks execute automatically when the app reopens.

 Computer Use: Direct Desktop Control